Kisari/GAMunity-Android-Development/README.md

 -View own forum: The users can click on the option menu to view their joined and owned forums.<br />
 -Update information: The users can update their own inforamtion.<br />
 -Delete acccount: The users can delete their account which can not be reverted.<br />

+## Technologies
+**Glide**: Fast and efficient library support to load the image from the url with == HttpUrlConnection == and store in the memory for reusing in the near future